a2br/a2br/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a high school student in France.
 I discovered code as I was 13: since then, I keep being amazed by its awesome potential and all the great things which can be done with it.
-The best part is, there's always more to learn! **Pronouns:** He/him
+The best part is, there's always more to learn!
+You can reach me by sending me a DM on Twitter. 📫 **Pronouns:** He/him

-### 📫 How to reach me
-You can do so by sending me a DM on Twitter :)

 ### 💻 Me and my code
 My first project was a Nodejs Discord bot named Brainjuice. 🧠 I spent a couple of months working on it, and 70 guilds used it.
 Today, I experiment new stuff, and aim at making useful things.
 I also really enjoy participating to projects I love on GitHub.
 I'm pretty decent at JavaScript and TypeScript, and I also know Python, I learn it as I need it.
 I *try* to keep a healthy balance between programmation and school. 🏫 Below, my GitHub stats.
 The one with my supposedly top programming languages isn't really accurate though.